-- Insert a Blu-rayTM Movie Disc in the optical disc drive while the operating system is running. - When a Blu-rayTM Movie Disc is set in the Blu-rayTM drive (for models with Blu-rayTM drive), TOSHIBA Blu-ray Disc Player may start automatically. - Click Desktop Assist -> Media & Entertainment -> TOSHIBA Bluray Disc Player on the desktop.
+- Insert a Blu-rayTM Movie Disc in the optical disc drive while the operating system is running. - When a Blu-rayTM Movie Disc is set in the Blu-rayTM drive (for models with Blu-rayTM drive), TOSHIBA Blu-ray Disc Player might start automatically. - Click TOSHIBA Blu-ray Disc Player under TOSHIBA in the Apps view.